How to Read the Visa Bulletin?

 Those living inside the United States while waiting for their green card must consult the monthly page published by the USCIS entitled, “When to File Your Adjustment of Status Application.”
 This page will let them know if they can submit their application sooner or if they must wait until they are in Section A.

 For those living inside the country, filing sooner can provide additional benefits.
-These benefits include allowing them to immediately obtain a work permit so that they can get a job or obtain a travel permit to take a trip out of the country and return without any trouble.
+These benefits include allowing them to immediately obtain a work permit to get a job or obtain a travel permit to take a trip out of the country and return without any trouble.

 Explaining Visa Retrogression